alfahs/Who-am-I/README.md

-- 👋 Hi, I’m @Alain,Alaa FAHS
+- 👋 Hi, I’m @Alaa FAHS
 - 👀 I’m an R&D staff and lecturer the fields of physics, materials and automatics.
 - 🌱 I’m currently working on a Machine Learning software to detected abnormal behaviour in automated machines
 - 💞️ I’m looking to collaborate with people who have some value for digital science